emmahoggett/ProjectPCSC/README.md

 Those two files can be found by the user into the direct repository of the project.

 ### Addtional content
 The code also contains google test files that test each error management.
-There are several executable that can be launched for this task:
+They can be found by the user in `/monte_carlo_test/basic_test/` repository.
+There are `.cpp` file that can be launched for this task:
-* `./runBasicMonteCarloTest` : test all error management of the code.
+* `runBasicMonteCarloTest` : test all error management of the code.
-*
+* `Uniform_test`: test the entry values of the uniform distribution (variance, interval, mean & vector's size).
+* `Normal_test` : test the entry values of the normal & uniform distribution (variance, mean & vector's size).
+* `MonteCarloExpectation_test` : test if the mean computed is close to the mean given by the user.
+* `StandardCentralLimitThm_test` : test if the theorem is respected for a large vector size.
+* `input_test` : test values entered in a desired file

 ### Documentation
 * [Guide to Scientific Computing in C++] (https://link.springer.com/book/10.1007/978-1-4471-2736-9)